LMSW vs. LCSW – What’s the difference?

 FAQs

-We hope the above overview answered most of your questions about the LMSW vs. LCSW.
-For more information about either of these licenses, here are answers to some frequently asked questions.
+For more information about the LMSW and LCSW licenses, here are answers to some frequently asked questions.

 How long is the LMSW exam?

-In 2020, 75.4 percent of candidates passed the master exam to obtain their social work licensure.
-Rigorous as it is, the exam is designed to help you succeed as a social worker.
+In 2021, 73% of candidates passed the master exam (PDF, 1.3 MB) to obtain their social work licensure.
+The exam is designed to help you succeed as a social worker.
 If you have completed all the necessary social work education and practical experience, you have the potential to pass the exam and obtain your license.

 How can I pass the ASWB exam?

-While there is no guaranteed way to pass an ASWB exam, knowing what to expect can help you feel confident and prepared to ace the exam.
+While there is no guaranteed way to pass an ASWB exam, knowing what to expect can help you feel confident and prepared.
 ASWB exams are designed based on analyses of professional social workers and practices in the field, so the information is relevant and current.
-The organization uses this information to develop content outlines and provide candidates with an overview of topics to know heading into the exam.
+The organization uses this information to develop ASWB exam content outlines and provide candidates with an overview of topics to know heading into the exam.
 The ASWB also recommends taking a practice test to gauge how well you will perform on the actual exam.

 How many times can you take the ASWB exam?